-When you think about switching your energy the first thing to consider is how much money you can save.
+Thinking about switching your energy?
+The first thing most consider is how much money they can save.
 This is easy to find out – simply compare energy prices online and we'll do the hard work for you.
 But there's more to it than the cheapest energy deals.
 This guide will help you quickly understand how to run an energy price comparison.

 What to consider when comparing energy prices

-After you have compared energy prices online, you may find that you’re presented with a new supplier as your cheapest option that you may not have heard of, or know very little about.
+After you have run an online energy price comparison, you may find that you’re presented with a supplier as your cheapest option that you may not have heard of, or know very little about.
 This is particularly likely if the best electricity deal is offered by a small supplier.

 So if price isn’t the only factor involved, what else should you consider before you choose a new energy supplier?
 You may want to consider: